bmei/datasciencecoursera/ExploratoryDataAnalysis/project_1/README.md

-The fork of https://github.com/rdpeng/ExData_Plotting1 can be found at https://github.com/bmei/ExData_Plotting1
+My fork of https://github.com/rdpeng/ExData_Plotting1 can be found at https://github.com/bmei/ExData_Plotting1

-# Plotting Assignment 1 for Exploratory Data Analysis
+# Project 1 for Exploratory Data Analysis

 ## Introduction